eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 }
 ```

-At the end, your code will have a structure similar to this:
+At the end, our code will have a structure similar to this:

 ::: details expserver/tcp_proxy.c